On Ramanujan's Continued Fractions of Orders Five, Ten, and Twenty and Associated Lambert Series Identities: Introduction

 and

-In \cite{Adiga_2014}, Adiga et al. proved identities connecting Ramanujan's cubic continued fraction and a continued fraction of of order six.
-Further, they obtained Eisenstein series identities associated to these continued fractions.
-Also, for similar work on continued fractions of order twelve and sixteen, \cite{Adiga_2014b} and \cite{Vanitha_2025} can be referred respectively.\\
+In \cite{Adiga_2014}, Adiga \textit{et al.} proved identities connecting Ramanujan's cubic continued fraction and a continued fraction of of order six.
+Further, they obtained several identities associated to these continued fractions.
+Also, for similar work on continued fractions of order twelve and sixteen, \cite{Adiga_2014b} and \cite{Vanitha_2025} can be referred respectively.

 Although numerous identities involving continued fractions $R(q)$, $S_1(q)$, $S_2(q)$, $T_1(q)$ and $T_2(q)$ are known, they are dispersed across the literature.
 This motivates us to develop a unified approach for deriving identities involving all these continued fractions.
 By applying the product expansion of Jacobi's theta function, the identities relating continued fractions of several different orders can be derived.
 The purpose of this paper is to obtain a family of new identities involving Ramanujan's continued fractions of order five, ten and twenty through the systematic use of Jacobi's theta function $\theta_1(z|\tau)$.
 By evaluating $\theta_1$ at special arguments $z=\dfrac{k\pi}{20}$ and employing its product representations, we derive explicit expressions for the infinite product where the coefficients $\alpha_k$ are algebraic numbers arising from tenth root of unity.
 These products play an essential role in connecting theta functions to Ramanujan's continued fractions.
-In Section 2, we provide all the definitions and preliminary results required.
-In Section 3, we give the main results that connect all the three continued fractions.
-In Section 4, we establish new Eisenstein series identities associated to $T_1(q)$ and $T_2(q)$.
-In Section 5, we derive few more Eisenstein series identities of level twenty.